Trustees

 John Dunne

-Leigh Dworkin - Windsor Branch
+Leigh Dworkin - Windsor Team Leader

 He lives in Maidenhead with his wife, whose English ancestry has been traced back to a Saxon thane who owned large tracts of land in Lancashire, called Waldef of Ulverston, at the time of King Henry I and King Stephen in 1135 CE.

-Dave Purling - Abingdon Branch
+Dave Purling - Abingdon Team Leader

 Dave retired as a Substation Engineer after 46 years in engineering.
 Dave has been married to Ann for 38 years and has twin adult children, James and Emma.

 Dave was born in Abingdon, Berkshire and has lived in Didcot all of his life.
 He and his wife enjoy family history and love going to shows and archives to continue their research.
-Dave and Ann have been members of Berkshire Family History Society for around 5 years.
+Dave and Ann have been members of Berkshire Family History Society for around 7 years.

 Vice-President